ScipioDS/Chesscape/README.md

-# Chesscape, A Chess Tactics Project - Visual Programming @ FSCE UKIM, 2024
+# Chesscape, A Chess Problems Project